-There are eight Kitsap County area food banks, including Bremerton Foodline, Salvation Army Food Bank, South Kitsap Help Line, Helpline House, North Kitsap Fishline, ShareNet Food Bank, Central Kitsap Food Bank, and St. Vincent de Paul.
+There are eight Kitsap County area food banks, including Bainbridge Island Helpline House, Bremerton Foodline, Central Kitsap Food Bank, Salvation Army Food Bank, South Kitsap Helpline, North Kitsap Fishline, ShareNet Food Bank, and St. Vincent de Paul.
+North Mason Food Bank in Belfair serves North Mason families.
+In addition, several local churches offer hot meals and food pantries.
 The total number of households served increased in the second half of 2018 with the opening of North Kitsap Fishline's new building, which is drawing many more low-income families.
-From June to December 2018, there were 12,655 visits by new households and 144,576 visits from returning households (Figure 38).
-This was a 73% increase in new households and an almost triple number of returning households compared to the first half of 2018.
+From June to December 2018, there were 12,655 visits by new households and 144,576 visits from returning households (Figure 38).26 This was a 73% increase in new households and an almost triple number of returning households compared to the first half of 2018.
 Prior to the second half of 2018, the number of visits by new households per year had remained fairly stable while the return visits increased over time and had stabilized since about 2015.